Insights: Article

 6. Assess your IT portfolio

-Before building an effective cloud migration strategy, your organisation will need to perform a detailed assessment of your existing IT infrastructure, applications, and data, to identify which resources should be included in the cloud migration process.
+Before building an effective cloud migration strategy, your organisation must assess your existing IT infrastructure, applications, and data to identify which resources should be included.
 This involves cataloguing your IT assets, understanding their dependencies, and evaluating their suitability for a successful cloud migration.
 Consider performance, security, and compliance requirements to help determine the best approach for each resource.

 7. Select the appropriate migration approach